 Background.
 Five salmon species spawn in Pacific drainages, after which juveniles migrate to North Pacific ocean waters where they mature.
-Since these fish may cross several state and national boundaries during their life spans, management is complicated.
+Since these fish may cross several state and national boundaries during their life span, management is complicated.
 Threats to salmon include hydropower dams blocking rivers and creating reservoirs, sport and commercial harvest, habitat modification by competing resource industries and human development, and hatcheries seeking to supplement natural production but sometimes unintentionally causing genetic or developmental concerns.
-In response to declining salmon populations in Washington, Oregon, Idaho, and California, discrete population units have been listed as endangered or threatened species under the Endangered Species Act.
-To address some of these concerns, the United States and Canada negotiated a bilateral agreement on Pacific salmon in 1985.
-This agreement was updated by a new accord in June 1999.
-For additional information on the Pacific Salmon Treaty and new agreement, see CRS Report RL30234, The Pacific Salmon Treaty: The 1999 Agreement in Historical Perspective.
+In response to declining salmon populations in Washington, Oregon, Idaho, and California, 27 discrete population units have been listed as endangered or threatened species under the Endangered Species Act.